Sky Glass release date, price, specs and Dolby Atmos

 A press release tells us that "Sky Glass is made to be affordable.
 Choose to buy your TV like you buy your mobile phone by paying in one go or spread the cost with interest-free monthly payments."

-Coming to the UK from the 18th of October – and other regions in the coming months, we're told – it'll also sold on subscription, with prices starting at £13 a month for the 43-inch version, £17 for the 55-inch, and £21 for the 65-inch.
+Coming to the UK from October 18 – and other regions in the coming months, we're told – it'll also be sold on subscription, with prices starting at £13 a month for the 43-inch version, £17 for the 55-inch, and £21 for the 65-inch.

 Add-ons and different channel packages can be stacked on these pricing tiers however.
 That £13 monthly fee will go up to £26 for Sky Ultimate TV and to get HD programming thrown in – so the set's 4K resolution won't get fully utilised with every package.

-As the TV technology changes over time, you'll be able to trade the TV in back to Sky for newer models as they become available – much like trading up a mobile phone will on a contract.
+As the TV technology changes over time, you'll be able to trade-in the TV for newer models as they become available – much like trading up a mobile phone will on a contract.
 All TVs come with a two-year warranty.

 Sky is opening a Sky Glass showroom in the UK at London's Westfield shopping centre for those looking to see the screen in person.